 Function: modularization

 Learn the technique of modularizing algorithms.
-The functions make it possible to divide the source code into separate modules.
+A function make it possible to divide the source code into separate modules.

 The concept of function is the last subject of basic programming that you must learn.
 It is recommended that, before reading this article, you already have the knowledge of the previous subjects.
 Therefore, it is worthwhile to click here and take a look at these other subjects.
 Maybe there are some that you missed?